 Had we known that before long we’d have two or three car households; dangerous levels of air pollution in some cities and a nation of overweight and unfit individuals either suffering with or on the cusp of developing type-2 diabetes, I still don’t think we’d have averted the crisis.
 Humans just don’t work that way.

-If it was Buchanan who built the coffin for utility cycling, it was probably Thatcher who hammered the nails in.
-Whilst she was responsible for de-regulation of the buses, unprecedented road-building schemes and the inevitable explosion in traffic, it was the self-interest & greed she inspired during her reign that saw us attach so much self-worth and social status to personal possessions.
+If it was Buchanan who built the coffin for utility cycling, it was successive neoliberal governments who hammered the nails in.
+Aside from de-regulation of the buses, unprecedented road-building schemes and the inevitable explosion in traffic, it was the self-interest & greed instilled in us that saw people attach so much self-worth and social status to personal possessions.

 If we could have personal possessions that could be seen by anyone who passed by our homes, all the better.
 Cars were expensive and, they still are.
 What better way to “peacock” and show the neighbours how much more successful you were than with a shiny new Ford Capri, eh!